 An Electrician has to study specific building plans and layouts.
-Apart from that, he may also have to make sure that the wires running through the building are not damaged.
+Apart from that, they may also have to make sure that the wires running through the building are not damaged.
 Helpers and other apprentices may have to work under the guidance of a superb electrician.
-High knowledge of testing power tools as well as other electrical operations is a must.
+High knowledge of testing power tools and other electrical operations is a must.

-A pipefitter has to examine and record blueprints, ensure that strict building codes and other rules are in place.
+A pipefitter must examine and record blueprints and ensure strict building codes and other rules.
 Yet again, they have to supervise apprentices.
 A good pipefitter might also have to perform specific testing procedures while conducting pressure examinations.
-However, the primary role of pipefitters mainly deals with the installation, maintenance, and repairing of pipes that transport chemicals and other substances used in buildings.
+However, the primary role of pipefitters mainly deals with installing, maintaining, and repairing pipes that transport chemicals and other substances used in buildings.

 Electricians earn about $56,180 annually.
 Besides, pipefitters earn around $55,160 annually.
 According to BLS, the hourly salary of electricians is approximately $25.50, whereas, for pipefitters, it is $25.46.
 Therefore, it is evident that electricians earn comparatively more than pipefitters, although the difference is not much.
 In many reputable trade schools, the placement rate for both electricians and pipefitters is approximately 92 percent.
-Indeed, both electricians, as well as pipefitters are beneficial for the development and well-being of society.
+Indeed, both electricians and pipefitters are beneficial for the development and well-being of society.